mukujayCS/Apartment-Hunter/README.md

 # Verify backend
 cd ../backend
 python tests/test_backend.py
-# Should see: "🎉 All tests passed!
+# Should see: "All tests passed!
 Backend is ready."
 ```

 ### Running the App